tiglabs/containerdns/README.md

 ## Configuration

 ### skydns
-* `config-file`: read configs from the file, default "/etc/skydns/skydns.conf". the config file like this:
+* `config-file`: read configs from the file, default "/etc/containerdns/containerdns.conf". the config file like this:

 [Dns]
-dns-domain = skydns.local.
+dns-domain = containerdns.local.
 dns-addr   = 0.0.0.0:53
 nameservers = ""
 subDomainServers = ""